Samizo-AITL/Samizo-AITL.github.io/portal/en/index.md

 ---

-# 💠 Main Core — Foundational Repositories
+# 💠 Semiconductor Physics & Devices
-The Main Core forms a **coherent technical backbone**
-covering semiconductor technology from physics to system-level constraints.
+A foundational layer that systematizes semiconductor and device physics from first principles, defining the preconditions for control design.

 ---